-If you have been around this blog for any amount of time, you know that I love to use contact paper – not just to cover up unsightly surfaces but also to decorate and in crafts.
+If you have been around here for any amount of time, you know that I love to use contact paper – not just to cover up unsightly surfaces but also to decorate and in crafts.

 Of course, the next most common question I get is how to remove contact paper?